LanLou123/Acloud/README.md

 #### Features by now:

 - raymarching into volume of 3d noise data
-- inside each of the previous raymach iteration, using newly acquired position as new origin, do another raymarch toward sun for selfshadow approximation
+- inside each of the previous raymach iteration, using newly acquired sample position as new origin, do another raymarch toward sun for selfshadow approximation
 - multi-layer perlin noise with worley noise
 - level of detail noise
 - ...